-- Standard Mechanical Engineering Curriculum: Students pursuing an ME degree are required to take any 3 Departmental Electives.
-In addition, students take Mechanical Engineering Laboratories II (14:650:432) in the final spring semester of senior year.
-Students completing the requirements for this concentration receive a Mechanical Engineering degree/diploma. - Aerospace Concentration: Students following this concentration are required to select only Aerospace Electives1 as Departmental Electives (3 courses).
-Students completing the requirements for this concentration receive an Aerospace certificate in addition to their Mechanical Engineering Diploma. - Energy Systems Concentration: Students following this Concentration are required to select only Energy Systems Electives2 as Departmental Electives (3 courses).
-Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma. - Packaging Engineering Concentration: Students following this Concentration are required to select four Packaging Engineering courses3 as their Technical Electives (one of which must be Introduction to Packaging Engineering, 14:440:301).
-Students completing the requirements for this concentration receive a Packaging Engineering certificate in addition to their Mechanical Engineering Diploma.
+- Energy Systems Concentration: Students following this Concentration are required to select only Energy Systems Courses2 as Technical Electives (2 courses) and an extra Energy Systems Course.
+Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Aerospace Engineering Diploma. - Packaging Engineering Concentration: Students following this Concentration are required to select only Packaging Engineering Electives as Technical Electives (4 courses).
+One of these four courses must be Introduction to Packaging Engineering (440:301).
+Students completing the requirements for this concentration receive a Packaging Engineering certificate in addition to their Aerospace Engineering Diploma.